microbecode/noirhack/INSTALLATION.md

 1. **Prerequisites:**
 - Node.js (>= 20)
 - Python 3.10
 - A private key and a public address for a Starknet wallet with some STRK tokens, used for deployments.
-Check the [README](/app/README) for info on how to get these.
+Check the `app`'s [README](/app/README) for info on how to get these.

 1. **Install Noir and Aztec packages:**
     ```sh